 Reseeding your lawn is very difficult when you don't know how to do it, but there are numerous resources online.
 You also need to choose the right grass for your lawn, and it all depends on where you are in the world, the weather conditions, as well as whether your backyard sees any sunlight at all.
 There are websites like lowes.com to guide you on choosing the right grass for your lawn.
 If you get the grass right, this can become the canvas for you to paint on.

-Some people love barbecues, others just want to relax in their backyard space.
-Whatever your choice of pastime, this will provide you with the springboard to find the right implements.
+Some people love barbecues, others just want to swim or relax in their backyard space.

 If you want to relax and truly enjoy those summer evenings where it's not too hot, and the air is just cooling down nicely, you could spring for a hot tub.
 You can look at poolhottubs.com to see if there's anything that suits your backyard.
 A hot tub is quite an investment, but it can transform your attitude towards the space.
 It can be somewhere that you will go back to again and again.
 And, be warned, if you install a hot tub, you will have plenty of people knocking on the door!